googlefonts/geologica/README.md

 # Geologisk

-Geologisk is grounded in the humanist genre, but leans assertively into geometric constructed letterforms where it finds its stability.
-The wide stance, generous spacing, large apertures and even colour makes Geologisk a serious text typeface.
-The stylistic “Cut” axis adds a rational interpretation of calligraphic pen strokes – a modernist echo of the roots of writing.
+Geologica is grounded in the humanist genre, but leans assertively into geometric, constructed letterforms to find its stability.
+The wide stance, generous spacing, large apertures and even colour makes Geologica a serious text typeface.
+The stylistic “Drift” axis adds a rational interpretation of calligraphic pen strokes – a modernist echo of the roots of writing.

 ![Geologisk type specimen](home2.png)

-The default style of the Geologisk typeface is a sober humanist sans serif with a rational finish.
-The terminals are perpendicular to the direction of the pen stroke, emphasizing the monolinearity of the letterforms.
-The alternate “Cut” style introduces details derived from writing with a broad-nib pen.
-Sharp points arise where the imagined pen is set to the paper.
-These details are echoed in the rational Carthesian terminal treatment that causes curved shapes to form sharp points as they terminate.
+The default style of the Geologica typeface is a sober humanist sans serif with a rational finish.
+The terminals are perpendicular to the direction of the pen stroke, emphasising the monolinearity of the letterforms.
+The alternate “Drift” styles introduces details derived from writing with a broad-nib pen.
+Sharp points arise where the imagined pen is set to paper.
+These details are echoed in the Carthesian terminal treatment, causing curved shapes to form sharp inner points as they terminate.

+Geologica uses the power of the OpenType Variable Font format to simultaneously morph between light and black weights, upright and slanted, and stylistic variants.
+This gives an incredibly rich typographic palette, making Geologica a typeface of great versatility.

 ### Variable axis